Internal Controls over Financial Reporting

 The key roles and responsibilities regarding the Company´s internal control and risk management are defined as follows:

 Board of Directors

 The Board of Directors is ultimately responsible for the administration and the proper organization of the operations of the Company.
 According to good corporate governance, the Board also ensures that the Company has duly endorsed the corporate values applied to its operations.
 The Board approves the internal control, risk management and corporate governance policies.
-The Board establishes the risk-taking level and risk bearing capacity of the Company and re-evaluates them on a regular basis as part of the strategy and goal setting of the Company.
+The Board establishes the risk-taking level and risk-bearing capacity of the Company and re-evaluates them regularly as part of the strategy and goal setting of the Company.
 The Board reports to the shareholders of the Company.